 How To Maintain Your Non-Marking Shoes?

-- First things first you should avoid wearing them unless is for the activity that you purchased them for.
+- First, you should avoid wearing them unless you are for the activity you purchased them for.

-- Next thing is letting them dry from the activity before putting them into your bag.
+- The next thing is letting them dry from the activity before putting them into your bag.

 - Regularly cleaning the sole.